Zenress/Iris-ToyProject/README.md

 python source/models/IrisClassification-Training.py
 ```

+There is also the option to enable graphing which will tell you how the **KFold** looks in terms of data distribution after the **KFold** and how the encoding looks on the **class label column**

-To enable graphing on the training file, you would add --graphs.
-It looks like this:
+To enable graphing on the training file, you would add --graphs to the end of the terminal command:

 ```console
 python source/models/IrisClassification-Training.py --graphs